fabiomattei/uddocs/_tutorials/setup.md

 ---

 UD is a PHP library you can use simply importing it in your project using composer.
-This is the *composer* file that allows you to taka advantage of the library.
+This is the *composer* file that allows you to take advantage of the library.

 {% highlight json %}
 {